shkim04/shkim04.github.io/blog/2/how-to-create-react-native-modal-with-expo.en.md

 // once installed, initialize your project
 ```

-You will see these options, choose blank(simply, press the enter key when highlighted)
+You will see these options, choose blank - _simply, press the enter key when highlighted_

 ![Create Expo Command](../imgs/2/2-react-native-command.png)